 Yay!
 Another fantastic interview with another equally fantastic YA author.
-Today is yet another of my amazing OfTomes siblings, Jennifer Wilson.
-Jennifer’s book, New World: Rising, came out just after mine did and its absolutely FANTASTIC!
+Today is yet another of my amazing OfTomes siblings, buy Jennifer Wilson.
+Jennifer’s book, sales New World: Rising, came out just after mine did and its absolutely FANTASTIC!
 I’m so happy to have her here today on What A Nerd Girl Says!

 ABOUT JENNIFER WILSON